How do Indian clubs scout for players? | Goal.com

 Kerala Blasters grabbed headlines by signing Nishu Kumar from Bengaluru, ATK got the signature of Subhasish Bose whereas FC Goa are set to snatch Redeem Tlang from NorthEast United.

 Currently, most of the ISL clubs have a Head of Player Recruitment in place although the designation varies as some clubs have Chief Technical Officer (CTO) while some go for the Director of Football position, something which is quite common in Europe.
-In some clubs it is usually the Indian assistant coach or Technical Director who play a vital role in spotting a talent and then does the requisites to lure the player to the club.
-The Head of Player Recruitment brings to the notice of the head coach a particular player who fits the bill, and if the head coach is satisfied with the profile further steps are taken to reach out and sign the player.
+In some clubs, it is usually the Indian assistant coach or Technical Director who plays a vital role in spotting a talent.
+Then the head coach is notified about the particular player who fits the bill, and if he is satisfied with the profile further steps are taken to reach out and sign the player.

+In fact, in some sides officials as high ranking as the Chief Executive Officer (CEO) and even owners also get involved in the scouting process in India - something which is very rare in world football.

 "Most coaches prefer domestic players who have already played in the ISL.
 It is an advantage because they are already familiar with the competition of the league.
 But we also keep an eye on the I-League and if any player performs well throughout the season we try to sign him," said an official in the know-how.